Mediavine Review: Is it the Best Ad Network to Boost Your Profits?

-Mediavine Earnings vs Ezoic vs. Google Adsense Earnings
+Mediavine Review – Mediavine vs Ezoic vs. Adsense Earnings

-I saw a nice bump when I moved from Google Adsense to Ezoic.
 Ezoic is a Google ad partner, so they are able to place more ad units on my site than I could on my own.
-In addition, I believe they have some additional ad partners.
+Plus, I believe they have some additional ad partners.

-Ideally Ezoic gives you the absolute best of AdSense in addition to extra revenue from Ezoic ads from other partners, as well.
+So basically Ezoic gives you the absolute best of AdSense as well as extra revenue from Ezoic ads from their other partners.

 Then I heard about Medivine from someone in a Facebook group, so I decided to give them a shot.
 Here's my earnings the previous month from Ezoic:

 The site was earnings roughly $25 per day on average from Ezoic Ads.